wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The cache class definition and method implementations are in file `cacheController.h/cc`.
-The call back function for receiving incoming events from both links is `handleEvent()`, the logic of which simply adds the event object into the new event buffer, `eventBuffer_`, after calling `recordIncomingRequest()` on the coherence manager.
+The call back function for receiving incoming events from both links is `handleEvent()`, the logic of which simply adds the event object into the new event buffer, `eventBuffer_`, after calling `recordIncomingRequest()` on the coherence controller.
 The latter is solely for statistical purposes, and does not involve any operational details.
 Cache operations are implemented in method `clockTick()`, which is registered as the clock tick function during initialization.

-At the beginning of `clockTick()`, the cache drains the coherence manager on the outgoing queues for both directions, by calling `sendOutgoingEvents()` on the coherence manager.
+At the beginning of `clockTick()`, the cache drains the coherence controller on the outgoing queues for both directions, by calling `sendOutgoingEvents()` on the coherence controller.
-Recall that the coherence manager also keeps a copy of the memory link objects of the cache, and hence they could send their own messages without going through the cache.
+Recall that the coherence controller also keeps a copy of the memory link objects of the cache, and hence they could send their own messages without going through the cache.
-Also, this method will not always fully drain the queues, if the outgoing bandwidth per cycle exceeds the maximum bandwidth of the coherence manager (we will discuss later in sections talking about coherence managers).
+Also, this method will not always fully drain the queues, if the outgoing bandwidth per cycle exceeds the maximum bandwidth of the coherence controller (we will discuss later in sections talking about coherence controllers).

 Then the function clears the state from the previous cycle for access arbitration.
 Access arbitration can be modeled at per-address or per-bank level, which uses data member `addrsThisCycle_` and `bankStatus_`, respectively.

 Next, the cache handles retried events.
-An event is retried if it is rejected by the coherence manager or fails the access arbitration, in which case the event is added into the retry buffer, `retryBuffer_`.
+An event is retried if it is rejected by the coherence controller or fails the access arbitration, in which case the event is added into the retry buffer, `retryBuffer_`.
 The cache processes entries in the buffer one by one, until the buffer is empty, or `maxRequestsPerCycle_` events have been processed.
 The latter condition essentially implements a processing bandwidth limit.